DiamondLightSource/mfbcontrol/README.md

 mfbcontrol-ioc PV-PREFIX panda-host --gain -0.3 --min-sig 0.5 --mod-freq 121 --mod-amp 0.07
 ```

+# PVs provided

+## `PV-PREFIX:ENABLE`

+Enable/disable for the control loop.

+## `PV-PREFIX:GAIN`

-Note: depending on the total latency of the system, the sign of the gain might
+Gain in the control loop, note that depending on the total latency of the
-need to be changed so that the correction happens in the right direction.
+system, the sign of the gain might need to be changed so that the correction
+happens in the right direction.

+## `PV-PREFIX:MINSIG`

+Minimum BPM intensity signal average level so that the control loop kicks in.

+## `PV-PREFIX:BPM:INTEN`

+Current BPM intensity signal average level.

+## `PV-PREFIX:BPM:FFT:AMP`

+Waveform containing the amplitude of the FFT of the BPM intensity.

+## `PV-PREFIX:MOD:FFT:AMP`

+Waveform containing the amplitude of the FFT of the modulation signal generated.

+## `PV-PREFIX:DAC:SET`

+Manual control for the DAC output (in V units).

+## `PV-PREFIX:DAC:SET_RBV`

+Readback PV for the DAC output (in V units).